ayusrjn/faceghost/README.md

 - Safe fallback handling (validates inputs, ensures kernel size is a positive odd integer).

 ## Installation
-`faceghost` supports all commonly operating system like linux, windows, mac.
+`faceblur` supports all commonly operating system like linux, windows, mac.
 It can be used both on CLI like bash, shell, powershell.

-Intallation of `faceghost` can be done through `pip`
+Intallation of `faceblur` can be done through `pip`

-`pip install faceghost`
+`pip install faceblur`

 ## Quick CLI Usage

 Process a single Image:

-`faceghost --img /path/to/photo.jpg`
+`faceblur --img /path/to/photo.jpg`

 Process a directory of images (saves blurred images into /folder_specified/face_anonymized/):

-`faceghost --dir /path/to/images --kernel 51 --blur mossaic`
+`faceblur --dir /path/to/images --kernel 51 --blur mossaic`

 Process a video (outputs basename_blurred.mp4 in the current working directory):

-`faceghost --vid /path/to/video.mp4 --kernel 41 --blur gaussian_sqr`
+`faceblur --vid /path/to/video.mp4 --kernel 41 --blur gaussian_sqr`

 #### CLI argument notes